Hi, I'm Kristin,

 No parent wants to learn that their child suffers from an incurable disease.
-Because there are less than 500 children living with NKH worldwide, research for a cure is nearly non-existent.
-We want to to change that... we must change it.
-Since January, 2010 we have lost over 50 children to NKH.
+With approximately 500 children living with NKH worldwide, NKH is a "rare and orphaned disease".
+Essentially, it's up to those directly effected by NKH who drive the research for a cure.
+Every year a child is lost to this devastating condition.
 Our families want to do everything possible to ensure that their children have a fighting chance for a normal, healthy life.
-In order to fulfill this dream we need to fund research for more treatment options for our children.
+In order to fulfill this dream, we are dedicated to funding the cure for NKH.